-"Health Professionals (HPs) may need to adapt their approach when assessing young people.
+'Health Professionals (HPs) may need to adapt their approach when assessing young people.
 Care should be taken, as always, to avoid creating stress or anxiety for the claimant.
 HPs should be mindful that young people are encouraged to be positive about their health condition or impairment and to focus on what they can do, rather than what they cannot.
 In addition, young people may have limited experience undertaking many activities unsupervised in an independent environment.
-The HP should base their assessment on what the young person would be able to do if asked - that is, what they are functionally able to do - not the skills they have or haven't learned.8
+'HPs should ensure that this does not create an unfair perception of the young person's abilities and the impact of their health condition or impairment.8

-"Young people may attend a face-to-face consultation with a parent.
+Young people may attend a face-to-face consultation with a parent.
 In these cases, it may be particularly important to distinguish between what a young person can or could do for them self and what the parent does for them as part of their caring role.
 There may be some activities that have been done for them all of their lives that a young person without a health condition or impairment of the same age may do themselves.
 There may also be activities that could be carried out by the young person but the parent continues to assume responsibility.
-It should be emphasised whether the help given is suitable to the role of parent or a carer"8.
+It should be emphasised whether the help given is suitable to the role of parent or a carer'8.